keu/docs/astro/data-lineage.md

 Use the **Cluster Mode** and **Edge Drawing Mode** settings to customize how the graph appears in the legend.

-## View Metrics for a Specific Job or Dataset
+## View metrics for a specific job or dataset

 On the **Lineage** page, the following tabs appear below the lineage graph: